connorlane/demoizer/README.md

 # HTML Demoizer Script

-A powerful Python script that processes HTML files to create self-contained, offline-ready demo versions by downloading all external resources and cleaning up unwanted elements.
+A Python script that processes HTML files to create self-contained, offline-ready demo versions by downloading all external resources and cleaning up unwanted elements.

 ## Features